-We cannot create an effective roadmap without your input, so we plan to share the draft of a new strategicplan with members, Chapters and Councillors during ACEP21.
-We will be incorporating stakeholder feedback into the final action plan which we anticipate launching at the end of the year.
+We cannot create an effective roadmap without your input, so we are sharing the draft of a new strategic plan with members here.
+We will be incorporating stakeholder feedback into the final action plan, which we anticipate launching at the beginning of the year.

 This is our unique chance to set the course for ACEP and your future as emergency physicians and we’re excited about where we’re going!
 We will keep you abreast throughout the process but please feel free to reach out if you have any questions or want to share initial thoughts.

 - Mark Rosenberg, DO, FACEP, ACEP President & Sue Sedory, CAE, ACEP Executive Director

 Goal 1 – Improve the Delivery System for Acute Care

 Objective A – Promote/advocate for efficient, sustainable, and fulfilling clinical practice environments.